Planet of Exile by Ursula K. Le Guin

 Gone Girl by Gillian Flynn

-Nick and Amy Dunne have been married for five years.
+Nick and Amy Dunne are married five years.
 On the day of their fifth wedding anniversary, Amy disappears.
 From the look of their home there was a struggle.
 The story that follows reveals a marriage that had been slowly disintegrating over the years.

 Now the question that is on everyone’s mind is: what happened to Amy?